Kyiv Fortress: History

-The history of the fortification of Kyiv began at the end of the 5th - beginning of the 6th century from the settlement on Old Kyiv (Starokyivska) hill.
+The history of the fortification of Kyiv began at the end of the 5th – beginning of the 6th century from the settlement on Old Kyiv (Starokyivska) hill.
 Then it was fortified with earthen ramparts, ditches and fences.
-With Kiev gaining the designation of the capital of Kievan Rus, a large system of fortifications of the city was created.
+With Kyiv gaining the designation of the capital of Kievan Rus, a large system of fortifications of the city was created.
 Each part of the city had its own defense system.
-After the defeat by Batu Khan during the siege of Kiev (1240), the fortifications fell into disrepair.
+After the defeat by Batu Khan during the siege of Kyiv (1240), the fortifications fell into disrepair.

-A new stage begins during the Polish-Lithuanian rule - a fortress-castle was built on Mount Khorivytsia in Podil (Lithuanian Castle).
-Already under the rule of the Muscovite Kingdom, the territory of Kyiv was built up with fortress fortifications from Khreshchatyk to Pechersk - the last fortification to be built.
+A new stage begins during the Polish-Lithuanian rule – a fortress-castle was built on Mount Khorivytsia in Podil (Lithuanian Castle).
+Already under the rule of the Muscovite Kingdom, the territory of Kyiv was built up with fortress fortifications from Khreshchatyk to Pechersk – the last fortification to be built.
 This was done in order to prevent the penetration of the enemy through the territory of the then Ukraine to Russia.

-In 1679, the Cossack troops under the leadership of Hetman Samoilovich during the last years of the 17th century united the Old Kyiv and Pechersk fortifications - and one huge fortress was formed.
+In 1679, the Cossack troops under the leadership of Hetman Samoilovich started works to unite the Old Kyiv and Pechersk fortifications, and during the last years of the 17th century one huge fortress was formed.
 At the beginning of the XVIII century, the Pechersk citadel was already completely rebuilt.
 In 1682, the fortress was encircled by Ottoman troops but later abandoned.

 Having lost their military importance in the 20th century, the buildings continued to be used as barracks, storage and incarceration facilities.
 Some of them played independent historical roles.
 The Kosyi Caponier ("Skew Caponier") became a prison for the political inmates in the 1900s–1920s and was later turned into a Soviet museum.
 Now it is the center of the modern museum, the National Historical and Architectural Museum "Kyiv Fortress", located on the premises of the Main Military Clinical Hospital of Kyiv.
 A small fortress built in 1872 on the legendary Lysa Hora ("Bald Mountain") in 1906 became a place of executions for convicted political inmates.
 It is now a landscape reserve and part of the museum complex.